Easy, DIY Way to Create An Amazing "Superfood" By Yourself

 4 - It May Help Soothe Painful Joints:

 Millions of Americans suffer from stiff, creaky joints.
 It's something that happens as we age, and many people have early onset of this "creakiness" because of hard living.
-The real reason joints suffer, though, is due to a loss of cartilage, whether from natural aging or acute damage.
+The real reason joints suffer, though, is due to a loss of cartilage, whether from natural aging or repetitive movements over a long period of time.

 Luckily, bone broth can help.